keebarber/katas-babysitter/README.md

 Objective was to learn Test-Driven Development as a project for Pillar Consulting.
 ---------------------------------------------------------------------------------------------------
 I used the Mocha and Chai frameworks.
-In order to install, run:
+In order to install, run in bash terminal:

-npm init
-npm install mocha chai --save-dev
+npm install

-In the package.json file, set:

-"scripts": {
-  "test": "mocha || true"
- }

- then in the console, run:

 npm run test

+***This assumes that you have already installed npm on your computer.
 ---------------------------------------------------------------------------------------------------

 Project was completed with the help of the tutorial at: https://www.youtube.com/watch?v=MLTRHc5dk6s